gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The sergeant cleared his throat.
 "Actually, honored, it wasn't His Majesty who sent us."
 Noxy's breath caught caught
-as one of the soldiers positioned himself behind Nangyal, his hand falling to the hilt of his sword.
+as one of the soldiers positioned himself behind Yangyal, his hand falling to the hilt of his sword.

 The whole village held its breath.